fstab50/libtools/docs/keyreport.rst

 Report Overview
 ~~~~~~~~~~~~~~~~~~~~~~~

-``keyup`` provides a parameter to produce a report for all iam users referenced in the local |location_link1| configuration file.
+``libtools`` provides a parameter to produce a report for all iam users referenced in the local |location_link1| configuration file.
 The report shows the expired status of all access keys for these users.
-This is valuable because it allows the user to understand which iam users require renewed access keys without running **keyup** for each iam user account individually.
+This is valuable because it allows the user to understand which iam users require renewed access keys without running **libtools** for each iam user account individually.

 .. |location_link1| raw:: html